barkbox/barkmq/README.md

 ### Publisher

-Add `acts_as_publisher` to any ActiveRecord model to enable publisher capabilities.
+Call `acts_as_publisher` to any ActiveRecord model to enable publisher functionality.
+This will add the `publish_to_sns` convenience method that will serialize the ActiveRecord model and publish to the appropriate publish.

-By default the create, update, and destroy events are enabled.

-You can specify a custom serializer by passing a ActiveSerializer object as a `serializer` argument.

-A custom method can be executed after a successful publishing of a `created`, `update`, and `destroy` event by using the `after_publish` method.
-The options are `event` and `on` as shown below.

 ```ruby
 class User < ActiveRecord::Base